 Reduce the time it takes to earn your master’s degree!
 Our Early Admission Program is designed for IUP undergraduate students who want to continue their studies in a graduate program at the university.

-In our Early Admissions program, you can begin to earn your master’s while still working toward your bachelor’s degree.
-If you have a 3.25 GPA or higher, and have earned at least 15 credits in your major, you can apply during the semester in which you
+In our Early Admission Program, you can begin to earn your master’s while still working toward your bachelor’s degree.
+If you have a 3.0 GPA or higher, and have earned at least 15 credits in your major, you can apply during the semester in which you

 Once accepted into your master’s program of choice, you can use up to 40 percent of your graduate classes to satisfy the requirements of your undergraduate degree.
-In short, applying to Early Admissions allows your graduate classes to count double, reducing
+In short, applying to early admission allows your graduate classes to count double, reducing

 the time it takes to earn both your bachelor’s and master’s degree.
-Visit IUP’s Graduate Catalog for the complete
+Visit IUP’s Graduate Catalog, University Policies for the complete